 “Kill those, please,” Matt added, his words more of a command than a request.
 “If there’s more out there, I need the moon to light them up.
 Your floods will only blind me and illuminate us as a target.”

-Responding to the American’s request, the Captain of the 160’ pearl white motor yacht directed his number one to douse the spotlights and notify the authorities.
+Responding to the American’s request, the captain of the one hundred and sixty-foot pearl-white motor yacht directed his number-one to douse the spotlights and notify the authorities.

 “Belay that notification, please, captain,” Matt said in a softer tone.
 “I’m not supposed to be here with the small arsenal we brought aboard.
 If the authorities get involved, we’ll both have more explaining and red tape to cut through than the chum in the water is worth.”

-“We at least have to retrieve their remains,” Worsley insisted as he placed his hands on his hips in frustration.
+“We at least have to retrieve their remains,” Worsley insisted, putting his hands on his hips.
 “It’s required by the law here.”

-Matt let a dry laugh escape but then stepped around the captain on the deck to greet the primary charter guest, Nigel Anderson, a wealthy industrialist with holdings in Asia and the United Kingdom.
-Tall, fit and tanned, the man had come up on deck wearing boxers that resembled his countries own red, white, and blue flag—the Union Jack.
+Matt let a dry laugh escape and stepped around the captain to greet the primary charter guest.
+Nigel Anderson was a wealthy industrialist with holdings in Asia and the United Kingdom.
+Tall, fit and tanned, the man had come up on deck wearing boxer shorts that resembled his country’s own red, white, and blue flag—the Union Jack.

 “Everything’s okay, Nigel,” Matt reassured his client.
 “I saw them from my spot up above the bridge.”